 Music at Year 7 has two streams, Music (General) and Music (Band).
 Students are eligible for Year 7 Band if they are undertaking private instrumental tuition.
-Tuition can be arranged through the college or outside of school.
-Students may have prior Instrumental experience or commence learning a new instrument in 2025 to be eligible for the Year 7 Music Band class.
+Tuition can be arranged through the College or externally.
+Students may have prior Instrumental experience or commence learning a new instrument in 2026 to be eligible for the Year 7 Music Band class.